Laredo & Webb County Area MPO

 d.
 Private Sector Representatives

-MPO staff includes the MPO Planning Director, a transportation planner, two Drafting Technicians and clerical support staff.
+• MPO staff includes the MPO Planning Director, a transportation planner, and support staff.

 D. Private Sector Involvement